 Buyer Requesting Repairs

-If major issues are found during the home inspection such as problems with the foundation, plumbing, pests, mold, electrical, the buyer can request repairs to be completed before closing.
+If major issues are found during the home inspection, such as problems with the foundation, plumbing, pests, mold, or electrical, the buyer can request repairs to be completed before closing.
 Keep in mind that requests for minor items might not get a positive response.

 Seller Refusing to Make Repairs

 If the seller refuses to acquiesce to the buyer’s requests for repairs, the buyer’s attorney can negotiate for credit so that the buyer can make the repairs after the closing.
-If the seller also rejects this possibility, the buyer needs to decide if it’s worth proceeding.
+If the seller rejects this possibility, the buyer must decide if it’s worth proceeding.

 Step 6: Finalizing the Documents